 In mimicking what he saw on Blue’s Clues, my son was merely following the show’s intent.
 Blue’s Clues debuted in 1996 on Nickelodeon after years of research and development, supervised by producers Traci Page Johnson, Todd Kessler, and Angela C. Sontomero.
 In the Heather Hendershot-edited essay collection Nickelodeon Nation, University Of Massachusetts psychology professor Daniel R. Anderson writes about his involvement as a consultant on Blue’s Clues, and describes how the show drew on decades of studies about the success of Sesame Street and other educational programming.
 For a long time, the conventional wisdom in academia toward educational television held that TV-watching itself was such a passive activity—and the medium so inherently distracting—that there was no way children could derive any benefit from it.
 But Anderson participated in experiments that showed children would interact with a show if prompted, or if they spotted something on the screen that the host didn’t.
 The studies also showed that the actual information imparted by these shows mattered more than critics had presumed.
 Anderson found that “if the shots were in a nonsensical order, if the dialogue was backward, or if the dialogue was in a foreign language,” then the children in the study would stop watching, or they’d complain that the TV was broken.
 Clearly they weren’t just being stimulated by flicker and sound.
 They cared about the content.

 The big question Blue’s Clues’ producers wanted Anderson to help answer was whether it was possible to hold very young children’s attention spans long enough to teach them something that would actually stick.
 One method Anderson proposed: reducing the edits.
 His research showed that children have difficulty understanding montage until they get older.
 A sudden change of location or even camera-angle can break a child’s concentration.
-That’s why Blue’s Clues looks the way it does, with very few cuts, and with a host who stands in front of a
+That’s why Blue’s Clues looks the way it does, with very few cuts, and with a host who stands in front of a background that changes mainly when he walks or when he “skidoos” to a new place.
+Little kids (like my easily baffled son) were able to understand where they were at all times, which made it easier for them to follow the story.

 In “Occupations,” that story involves all the characters in Steve and Blue’s house playing “work.”
 Much like the screwball ’80s kids show Pee-wee’s Playhouse (and countless other kids’ shows, for that matter), Blue’s Clues is anthropomorphism-tastic, with nearly every animal, appliance, and piece of furniture on screen possessing faces and personalities.
 As Steve wanders through the house, he finds all his friends in costumes: Side Table is pretending to be a security guard; Slippery Soap is a fisherman; Shovel and Pail are veterinarians; and the Salt and Pepper family have roped various condiments and seasonings into acting as passengers on their imaginary commercial jet.